seank-com/azure-iot-sdk-tirtos-cc3220/README.md

 - Open ```main_tirtos.c```
   - Change ```iothub_client_sample_mqtt_run``` to ```prov_dev_client_ll_run```
 - Make other changes as necessary to compile
+  - *This [pull request](https://github.com/seank-com/azure-iot-sdk-tirtos-cc3220/pull/3) demonstrates how we did it.*

 ## Deploy Provisioning Sample